geofabrik/morituri/README.md

    	 `builder.add_user("");` Otherwise the buffer is not aligned and `buffer.commit()` will cause a crash.
-   - Before you can call `buffer.commit()` you have to be sure that the destructor is called, because osmium alignes the buffer in the destructor of the builder.
+   - Before you can call `buffer.commit()` you have to be sure that the builders destructor is called, because osmium alignes the buffer in the destructor of the builder.
    - When creating objects with tags and/or objects which reference other objects, you have to create several builders successively.<br>